-Our MTRP Trail Guide walks are an opportunity to learn more about natural Southern California, with its unique landscapes, habitats, local history and plant and animal life.
-The walks are free, interesting, fact-filled, and geared to all ages and interests.
-Grab sturdy shoes, that comfortable hat, a water bottle and sunscreen and hit the trail!
+Our MTRP Trail Guide walks are an opportunity to learn more about natural Southern California, with its unique landscapes, habitats, local history, plant and animal life.
+The walks are free, interesting, fact-filled and geared to all ages and interests.
+Grab some sturdy shoes, a comfortable hat, a water bottle and sunscreen and hit the trail!

 Morning walks are offered every Saturday, Sunday and Wednesday, from 9:30 to 11 a.m.
-You’ll start from the park’s Visitor and Interpretive Center (1 Father Junipero Serra Trail in San Carlos).
-The walk beginning from the Kumeyaay Lake Campground Entry Station (2 Father Junipero Serra Trail, at the San Carlos/Santee border) gives a different perspective of the park and its diverse habitats.
-These walks are offered from 8:30 to 10 a.m. on the second and fourth Saturdays of the month and take in historic Old Mission Dam.
-We meet by the flag poles.
+You’ll start from the park’s Visitor and Interpretive Center, 1 Father Junipero Serra Trail, San Carlos.
+The walk beginning from the Kumeyaay Lake Campground Entry Station, 2 Father Junipero Serra Trail, at the San Carlos-Santee border, gives a different perspective of the park and its diverse habitats.
+These walks are offered from 8:30 to 10 a.m. on the second and fourth Saturdays of the month, and take in historic Old Mission Dam.

-Wildlife tracking reveals the secret life of animals and brings insight into their survival techniques and habits.
+Wildlife Tracking reveals the secret lives of animals and brings insight into their survival techniques and habits.
 Tracking Team members assist in identifying and interpreting tracks, scat and habitats.
-Join us at 8:30 a.m. on Saturday, Dec.
-6, in front of the Visitor Center (1 Father Junipero Serra Trail), for a two-hour tracking adventure.
+Join us at 8:30 a.m. on Saturday, July 4 in front of the Visitor Center for a two-hour tracking adventure.